Join the journey with

 Steen brings over 25 years of experience in life science management, specializing in strategy, financing, business development, and R&D across executive and non-executive roles.

 He has held CEO-positions in multiple biotech companies, most recently at Armana Therapeutics, a Dutch gene therapy firm.
-Steen has also successfully led a listing on Nasdaq First North in Stockholm and served as Senior Vice President of Preclinical R&D at Merck KGaA’s allergy division in Germany.
+Prior to that, Steen successfully led a listing of a Danish Biotech company on Nasdaq First North in Stockholm and served as Senior Vice President of Preclinical R&D at Merck KGaA’s allergy division in Germany.

 Steen holds a Ph.D. from the Technical University of Denmark and an Industrial Scientist Degree from the Danish Academy of Technical Sciences.